bearecinos/cryo_calving_2019/README.md

 **You can't run these folders without having ran the scripts in folder # 1.**

-* All the data need it for the runs can be found in the input data folder.
-* The output of every run will be save in your cluster home `~/cryo_calving_2018/output_data/` folder.

 **II. cryo_plots** (scripts for producing the figures)
 * You will be able to run these scripts after you have completed the runs in cryo_cluster_scripts and copied to your PC home directory the output_data